-It was thought though however for many years that this
+It was thought for many years that this

-fast charging treatment was harmful to your batteries.
+fast charging treatment was harmful to your batteries & will harm or

 shorten the life of your batteries.
-Problem is that now all the "experts"
+Problem is that now all the so called "experts"

-know that this is true!
+think they know that this is true!
 But it really isn't!
-Its like the story about Ni-Cad
+Its much like the story about Ni-Cad

 batteries developing a memory!
 Everyone KNOWS that its true.
 Well its just as

 wrong.
 They don't.
-At least the only time it happened was under a specific set
+They never did.
+At least the only time it ever happened was under a specific set

-of very hard to reproduce circumstances on a satellite by NASA.
+of very hard to reproduce circumstances on a satellite by NASA in early days.
 And even

 they had much trouble reproducing it.
-Its a myth.
+Its just a myth.
+The real reason for low

-Heat is caused by high internal battery resistance (nasty
+damage and is caused by high internal battery resistance (nasty cheap

-cheap deep cycle batteries or an "old knackered battery) or by OVER CHARGING
+deep cycle batteries or an "old" used up battery) or by OVER

-(too high voltage) a "recombinant" type battery such as most sealed power
+CHARGING (too high voltage) a "recombinant" type battery such as most sealed

-wheelchair batteries.
-But charging at a high rate (as I do) but a fixed safe
+power wheelchair batteries.
+But charging at a very high rate but at fixed safe

 voltage does NOT overcharge a battery and so is perfectly safe.